 A Road Less Traveled: National Security Careers After Law School – Beth George

 September 24 @ 12:30 pm - 1:45 pm

-On Tuesday, September 24, the Reiss Center on Law and Security and the National Security Law Society will kick off this year’s amazing slate of speakers for A Road Less Traveled, our career series featuring national security law and policy practitioners.
-At our first session, we’ll hear from Beth George, partner at Wilson Sonsini Goodrich & Rosati (WSGR), whose career has spanned both government and private sector law, with a focus on cybersecurity issues.
+On Tuesday, September 24, the Reiss Center on Law and Security and the National Security Law Society kicked off this year’s amazing slate of speakers for A Road Less Traveled, our career series featuring national security law and policy practitioners.
+At our first session, we heard from Beth George, partner at Wilson Sonsini Goodrich & Rosati (WSGR), whose career has spanned both government and private sector law, with a focus on cybersecurity issues.

 Beth clerked for Chief Judge Theodore A. McKee on the Third Circuit Court of Appeals in Philadelphia, PA.
 She holds a JD, magna cum laude and Order of the Coif, from New York University School of Law, and a BA, summa cum laude, from New York University’s Gallatin School of Individualized Study.
 You can follow her on Twitter @_Beth_George.